-Surpassing its more traditional counterparts in manure application is the relatively new manure injection systems that are now available.
-Ridding farmers of the burden of traditional tilling to apply manure under the soil and helping the environment by getting rid of surface application, this is a wonderful new option to enrich your soil easily and effectively.
+Surpassing its more traditional counterparts in manure application are the relatively new manure injection systems that are now available.
+Ridding farmers of the burden of traditional tilling to apply manure under the soil and helping the environment by getting rid of surface application is a wonderful new option to enrich your soil easily and effectively.
 As more and more studies are being done on the science behind manure management, it is becoming apparent that this is going to become the new leading application when it comes to manure fertilization for your soil.

 Q: What are manure injection systems?

 A: Manure injection systems are part of a no-till farming practice.
-They follow Best Management Practices and have been proven to be not only safer for the environment but also more effective at enriching soil to produce better crops.
+They follow Best Management Practices and have been proven to be not only safer for the environment but also more effective at enriching the soil to produce better crops.